trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 James does it by pre-calculating and storing them into a message projection table(`message_fast_view_projection`).
 Consequently the following fetches are optimized by reading directly from the projection table instead of calculating it again.
 The underlying data is immutable so there's no inconsistency risk if there're not updated projections.
-But still you can face to a performance issue, how bad is it depends on how many of not updated projections.
+But still you can face a performance issue, how bad it is depends on the number of not updated projections.

 #### How to detect the not updated projections

 You can take a look at the `MessageFastViewProjection` health check at [webadmin documentation](https://github.com/apache/james-project/blob/master/src/site/markdown/server/manage-webadmin.md#check-all-components).
-It provides to you a check bases on the ratio of missed projection reads.
+It provides you with a check bases on the ratio of missed projection reads.

 #### How to solve

-Since the MessageFastViewProjection is self healing.
-You should be concerned only if the health check still returns `degraded` for a while, there's a possible thing you can do is looking at James logs for more clues.
+Since the MessageFastViewProjection is self healing, you should be concerned only if the health check still returns `degraded` for a while, there's a possible thing you can do is looking at James logs for more clues.